‘Young And The Restless’ Spoilers For Feb. 8: Sharon Gives Nick Advice About Chelsea, Lily Is Romanced By Cane

 The Young and the Restless (Y&R) spoilers for Thursday, February 8, tease that Nick (Joshua Morrow) will get some advice about Chelsea (Melissa Claire Egan) from Sharon (Sharon Case).
 He will want a woman’s opinion on her behavior because he cannot understand why she has changed so much over the past few weeks.

 According to SheKnows Soaps, Nick asks Sharon for her take on Chelsea’s behavior.
-Young and the Restless spoilers state that Nick will point out that she acted defensive after he mentioned he found a bunch of cash the wall.
+Young and the Restless spoilers state that Nick will point out that she acted defensive after he mentioned he found a bunch of cash in the wall.
 When he suggested that it was Adam’s money, she refused to talk about it.

 Young and the Restless spoilers reveal that Sharon will say that she likes Chelsea as a person.
 With that being said, she urges her ex-husband to follow his gut.
 Sharon will mention that she hopes that Chelsea isn’t tangled up in the Fenmore’s hacking mess.